Server configuration¶

 There is only one mandatory setting when creating a deployment.

-For now, the prefixes themselves are not checked for uniqueness across the fledling datalab federation, but will in the future.
+For now, the prefixes themselves are not checked for uniqueness across the fledgling datalab federation, but will in the future.

 This prefix should be set to something relatively short (max 10 chars.) that describes your group or your deployment, e.g., the PI's surname, project ID or department.